A to Z List

 A record of a technical issue that a client had.
 Client's can place self-service tickets or call the Service Desk for an agent to troubleshoot and place the ticket.

-TigerLAN is a group of networked computer labs providing Internet access, software, hardware, and support to the members of the University of Memphis community, funded by the Technology Access Fee.
+TigerLAN is a group of networked computer labs.
+It provides Internet access, software, hardware, and support to the members of the University of Memphis community.
+It is funded by the Technology Access Fee.

 An online Career Services platform that connects employers to UofM students and alumni for jobs and internships.